 IPS Panel Systems not only conceal unsightly pipework at the rear of a toilet cubicle, but they also complete the modern washroom look.
-Our range of IPS (Integrated Plumbing System) panels are a hygienic addition to any washroom.
+Our range of IPS (Integrated Plumbing System) panels is a hygienic addition to any washroom.
 Their lightweight, yet, robust qualities make them both practical and easy to handle.
-Choose from pre-constructed timber or steel framework with factory clipped panels or select our frameless panel only option, ideal for replacing damaged panels.
+Choose from pre-constructed timber or steel framework with factory-clipped panels or select our frameless panel-only option, ideal for replacing damaged panels.

 Explore our range of IPS panels and duct sets or call our sales team to discuss your project.
 If you prefer, you can email through drawings with your room dimensions and let us give you a quote.